ttlew/conversation/dialog-build.md

 - **Avoid number confusion**: Some values that are provided by users can be identified as more than one entity type.

+    You might have two slots that store the same type of value, such as an arrival date and departure date, for example.
+Build logic into your slot conditions to distinguish such similar values from one another.

-    For example, when a user provides a currency, it is recognized as both a sys-currency and sys-number entity type.
+    In addition, the service can recognize multiple entity types in a single user input.
+For example, when a user provides a currency, it is recognized as both a @sys-currency and @sys-number entity type.
 Do some testing in the "Try it out" pane to understand how the system will interpret different user inputs, and build logic into your conditions to prevent possible misinterpretations.

+    **Tip**: In logic that is unique to the slots feature, when two entities are recognized in a single user input, the one with the larger span is used.
+For example, if the user enters *May 2*, even though the Conversation service recognizes both @sys-date (05022017) and @sys-number (2) entities in the text, only the entity with the longer span (@sys-date) is registered and applied to a slot, if applicable.

 - **Handle requests to exit the process**: Add at least one node-level handler that can recognize it when a user wants to exit the node.